ShaderFactory/ModularStateMachine/README.markdown

-Modular State Machine is an unity package that offers functionality of a hierarchical finite state.
+Modular State Machine is an Unity package that offers functionality of a hierarchical finite state.
 It's ScriptableObject-based for easy implementation and modular reusability.

 ## How to install
 - In Unity, go to **Windows > Package Management > Package Manager.**